 Third, we discuss evidence that Trump had knowledge that he had the government documents, and that he was directly involved in handling them.
 The discussion includes evidence that he personally helped pack government documents before leaving the White House in January 2021.
 It also includes evidence that, in December 2021, Trump helped decide which documents to return to NARA and packed the boxes himself with great secrecy.
 Several aides can testify that Trump told them, "it's not theirs; it's mine," in reference to the documents he was retaining at the time.
-This discussion also includes several examples that Trump's own counsel have provided to federal courts of Trump's directing the response to NARA and the Justice Department.
+This discussion also includes several examples that Trump's own counsel have and the U.S. Court of Appeals for the Eleventh Circuit, related to the criminal investigation mentioned in this report.
+For more information, see https://democracy21.org/category/news-press/press-releases.

+provided to federal courts of Trump's directing the response to NARA and the Justice Department.

 Finally, we discuss how Trump's own lawyers provided numerous warnings and notifications making him aware that he could not lawfully retain the documents and risked criminal penalties for doing so.
 Those warnings began when his White House Counsel issued a memorandum on "Presidential Records Act Obligations" identifying the criminal penalties for concealment of presidential records and continued when his White House Chiefs of Staff urged him to follow the law on preserving documents.
 Those warnings continued after he left office with specific regard to the documents retained at MAL.
 Trump was warned, for example, in Fall 2021 by his counsel Alex Cannon and in late 2021 by his former White House lawyer Eric Herschmann.
-Those exchanges were followed by warnings from NARA's General Counsel Gary Stern and the Chief of the Counterintelligence and Export Control Section of the Department of Justice' National Security Division Jay Bratt.
+Those exchanges were followed by warnings from NARA's General Counsel Gary Stern and the Chief of the Counterintelligence and Export Control Section of the Department of Justice's National Security Division Jay Bratt.